 “We’ll rely heavily on community support,” he said.

-Getting ready for their 2021 performance will also take a little magic.
-Tate said directors would begin working together and scheduling mass practices after they wrap their 2020 competition season.
+Getting ready for their 2022 performance will also take a little magic.
 They will need to prepare a number for the parade itself plus a song for a Disney Land parade.
 Mass band students will also participate in a combined field show in Pasadena.
 “This is a life-changing event,” Tate said.
 “We’re excited about the opportunity.”